Stochastica/Equilibria/README.md

 To install,
 1. `$ bundle install --without production`
+2. Setup the Postgres server and create a user named `equilibria`
+3. Create a file `db/password` and put the password of the user in it.
-2. `$ rails db:migrate`
+4. `$ rails db:migrate`
-3. If testing passes at this stage, deployment is ready.
+5. If testing passes at this stage, deployment is ready.

 ## Testing